Skip to main content

 Partnership for Analytics Research in Traffic Safety

 PARTS, short for Partnership for Analytics Research in Traffic Safety, is a partnership between automakers and the U.S. Department of Transportation’s National Highway Traffic Safety Administration, in which participants voluntarily share safety-related data for collaborative safety analysis.
-The goal of this government-industry initiative, which is operated by an independent third party, is to gain real-world insights into the safety benefits and opportunities of emerging advanced driver assistance systems and automated driving systems.
+The goal of this government-industry initiative, which is operated by an independent third party, is to gain real-world insights into the safety benefits and opportunities of emerging advanced driver assistance systems — and one day automated driving systems.

-Study Results: Vehicles Equipped with FCW and AEB
+Initial Study: Vehicles Equipped with FCW and AEB

 53.00 %